-• Abstracted Evaluation - The interaction of real systems to must be abstracted into an evaluation regiment that has a satisfactory predictive correlation to the interactions between real systems.
+- Abstracted Evaluation The interaction of real systems to must be abstracted into an evaluation regiment that has a satisfactory predictive correlation to the interactions between real systems.
 Trials using real systems will be essential in research and for proof of concept trials of PBAR systems.
-However engineering development and regulatory qualification will require an abstracted evaluation methodology.

-- Diverse Spectral Presentations Because PBAR systems are designed to sense and respond to their RF environment, it is necessary to present the system with a diverse set of spectral environments and evaluate the PBAR system response.
+However engineering development and regulatory qualification will require an abstracted evaluation methodology. - Diverse Spectral Presentations Because PBAR systems are designed to sense and respond to their RF environment it is necessary to present the systems a diverse set of spectral environments and evaluate the PBAR system response.
 While it will be necessary to develop a full matrix of RF environments and scenarios, such a matrix will be far too full to test completely.
 A sparse matrix will be necessary.
 That sparse matrix must be defensible as adequately surveying the full population of possible operating environments PBAR devices will face when operating in a DASM spectrum scheme. - Multiple Variables The qualification regiment for PBAR device must be capable of manipulating the variables used by the DASM system.
-As all DASM systems manage both time and frequency, these qualification regiments must be able to present scenarios controlled for both time and frequency.
-They must also monitor the PBAR device's response in time and frequency. - Statistical Results DASM systems are inherently statistical.
-Accordingly, evaluation of PBAR devices will be inherently statistical.
+As all DASM systems manage for both time and frequency these qualification regiments must be able to present scenarios controlled for both time and frequency.
+They must also monitor the PBAR device's response in time and frequency. - Statistical Results DASM systems are inherently statistical in nature.
+Accordingly evaluation of PBAR devices will be inherently statistical.
 Regulatory testing for compliance with DASM system requirements will seek to provide assurance that the candidate device will never enter a disallowed state.
-However, given the infinite number of spectral presentations that may exercise different logic paths in the device, complete testing using all possibilities is not possible.
-What is possible is to perform sufficient testing so as to provide a high degree of statistical confidence that a candidate system will behave appropriately.
+However, given the infinite number of spectral presentations that may exercise different logic paths in the device, complete testing, using all possibilities, is not possible.
+Sufficient testing so as to provide a high degree of statistical confidence that a candidate system will behave appropriately is possible.

-In optimizing system design, statistical evaluation will be even more important.
+In optimizing system design statistical evaluation will be even more important.
 It is unlikely that competing implementation possibilities will present uniform comparisons.
 Each implementation is likely to have its own strengths and weaknesses.
 Choosing the best system will be a process of selecting the system that presents the best overall performance.
 Having evaluation regiments that help quantify the relative strengths of competing implementations will be essential to the development and refinement of DASM systems and the PBAR devices that operate in them.

-• Repeatability and Uncertainty - Given the dynamic and multi-variable nature of DASM systems. developing evaluation regiments with acceptable repeatability and measurement uncertainty will present a particular challenge.
+• Repeatability and Uncertainty - Given the dynamic and multi-variable nature of DASM systems developing evaluation regiments with acceptable repeatability and measurement uncertainty will present a particular challenge.
 Nevertheless it is necessary that these evaluation regiments be repeatable within a lab and between different evaluation labs.
 It is also necessary that the measurement uncertainty be small enough to allow meaningful comparison of results between one system and another.
-The metrology required by these systems is an interest challenge.
-What will be required to have assurance that different test systems in different laboratories will give the same evaluation?